RIKEN-RCCS/lens3/v1/doc/setting.md

 # ls -lZ /etc/httpd/conf.d/lens3proxy.conf
 ```

-A hint for a setting: Since the proxy forwards directory accesses to a
+Hints for setting: Since a proxy forwards directory accesses to
 Lens3-Api, a trailing slash is necessary (in both the pattern part and
 the URL part as noted in the Apache documents).
 As a result, accesses
 by "https://lens3.exmaple.com/api" (without a slash) will fail.